 Think of it this way: You are asking the factory to take an open book test.
 It is in your best interest for the factory to score 100 on this test.
 Therefore, you should want to provide the factory with the detail it needs to score 100.
 This may include 3rd party testing requirements such as ASTM-F963 testing if your product is classified as a toy.

 Does your product require a law label because it’s stuffed with material like a pillow, quilt, or plush item?
 Does your product require a UL certified factory?
-Maybe your customer requires the factory be ISO certified.
-These details and requirements must be clearly communicated in the beginning.
-These requirements are part of the factory profile and is the first step in finding the right factory.
+Maybe your customer requires the factory to be ISO certified.
+It helps to clearly communicate these details and requirements in the beginning.
+These requirements are part of the factory profile and are the first step in finding the right factory.

 3. Knowing Quality Control and Factory Requirements

 The product determines the QC.
 Some projects need only the raw materials to be verified and post-production inspection.
 Some projects require these plus inspection points throughout the production process.
 Each product is different, each unique.
-The goal is for the shipment to be tested and inspected before leaving the factory.
-This includes the packaging.
+Your goal is for the manufacturer to test and inspect your shippment before it leaves the factory.
+This includes packaging.
 The farther from the factory a shipment with errors is, the more expensive and time consuming it will be to correct or replace.

 If you are working directly with the factory, be sure to hire an independent 3rd party China-based inspection company to inspect prior to the shipment leaving the factory.
 A good idea is to supply the factory up front with the same detail as the inspection company.
 Remember the open book test?
 You want the factory to score 100.